esitarski/CrossMgr/helptxt/Properties.md

 ## Camera

+This capability requires a separate program:  __CrossMgrVideo__.
+If you have not done so, download and install this program from the CrossMgr web site.

-CrossMgr can record photos from an inexpensive USB camera as riders cross the finish line.
+__CrossMgrVideo__ can record photos from an inexpensive USB camera as riders cross the finish line.
 In addition to making nice pictures of the event for publishing later, this feature is useful in resolving disputes.

-It can be used with RFID or manual entry to automatically take a photo of riders as they cross the finish line.
+__CrossMgrVideo__  can be triggered from CrossMgr with RFID or manual entry.
+It can be configured to automatically take a photo of riders as they cross the finish line on every lap, or just the last lap.

-This requires a separate program:  __CrossMgrVideo__.
-If you have not done so, download and install this program from the CrossMgr web site.

 CrossMgr sends __CrossMgrVideo__ a message with the rider information and a time.
 CrossMgrVideo can then the closest 1 or 2 photos, or a short video based on the CrossMgr trigger.
+Because CrossMgrVideo maintains an image buffer, it is possible to record video for a few seconds before and after the trigger.

 CrossMgrVideo allows viewing and analysing the photos on the desktop, or from any web browser/tablet/smart phone connected to the LAN.
 This allows other anyone to review close finishes.

-Photos are stored in a database.
-Again, see CrossMgrVideo for details.
+It also has features to export photos so they can be shown on the web.

 CrossMgrVideo can also be used for many other purposes even if not connected to CrossMgr, for example, capturing close finishes.